 Capstone Project (8 credits)

-Students will complete a capstone project under the guidance of a College of Pharmacy faculty member.
-The capstone project will be completed in Spring/Summer semesters for 8 credits over 14 weeks, requiring a full-time commitment.
-The capstone project should be a research project or literature synthesis.
-Students will give a 20 minute capstone presentation and submit a written capstone report.
+Students must complete a capstone project under the guidance of a College of Pharmacy faculty member.
+The capstone project is done in the final Spring/Summer semesters for 8 credits over 14 weeks, requiring a full-time commitment.
+Students may work on a research project or complete a literature synthesis.
+At the end of the summer, the cohort is expected to give a presentation and submit a written report & poster to their faculty advisor.

 Below are sample curricula for both even and odd admissions years.
 Course availability will vary depending on the year of admission.
 A list of course descriptions for the U-M College of Pharmacy can be found HERE.